fyflo/SHUD/README.md

 1. Run `install.exe`
 2. Follow the instructions of the installer
-3. After installation, run the application via `start_fhud.exe`
+3. After installation, run the application via `SHUD.exe`
-4. If the application does not start, use `start_spare_fhud.exe`
-5. In the menu, select the CS2 integration section and install CFG
+4. In the menu, select the CFG integration section and install CFG

 ## Interface structure